 The differential engine of Pehr-Georg and Edvard Scheutz

-The Swede Pehr Georg Scheutz (biography) (1785–1873) was a remarkable man.
+The Swede Pehr Georg Scheutz (see biography of Pehr Georg Scheutz) (1785–1873) was a remarkable man—a lawyer, translator, and inventor.
 When he read a description of the differential engine of Babbage in 1834, he decided to build such a machine.
 And, despite of the fact, that he wasn't a mathematician (like Babbage), he was not an engineer, he didn't have money at his disposal, and he lived in a country, which was much behind England in technological point of view, nevertheless he managed to do this.
 He (with his son Edvard) managed to built the first workable differential engine, and first printing calculating machine in the world.

 Scheutz initially learned about Charles Babbage and his machine, when he started to translate several chapters from his very successful book Economy of Machinery and Manufactures, for his Journal för Manufakturer och Hushållning in 1832.
 From this book Scheutz learned also about the technique of computing mathematical tables, using the "method of differences".
 Intrigued by this account in Babbage's Economy, Scheutz discovered a more detailed discussion of Babbage's machine, which appeared in the July 1834 issue in the magazine Edinburgh Review, in which the author of the article "Babbage's calculating engine", the Irish popularizer of science Dionysius Lardner (1793-1859), reviewed a set of seven publications pertaining to the machine, ranging from Babbage's accounts of 1822 and 1823 to the 1829 report by a committee of the Royal Society.
 Lardner not only presented a sketch of several major tables produced over the preceding fifty years, using these to illustrate the difficulty and importance of producing large quantities of error free copies, but also described in relatively non technical fashion, the working of the machine, and Babbage's concept of mechanical notation.